 Repair Costs to Fix a Brake Fluid Leak

-The average cost to fix a brake fluid leak can vary anywhere from $150 to $1,000.
+The average brake fluid leak repair cost is between $150 and $1,000.
 While that’s a vast range, it’s because there is a wide array of causes of a brake fluid leak.

 For instance, the cost to replace a brake line ranges anywhere from $150 to $200, while the cost to replace a brake booster can cost you anywhere from $600 to $800.